YouyouCong/counterpoint/README.md

 # counterpoint

-Code and posters for my PPL presentations.
+Materials for my work on counterpoint.

 There are two related videos on YouTube: